phoenixframework/phoenix/guides/authentication/mix_phx_gen_auth.md

 $ mix phx.gen.auth Accounts User users
 ```

 This creates an `Accounts` context with an `Accounts.User` schema module.
-The final argument is the plural version of the schema module, which is used for generating database table names and route helpers.
+The final argument is the plural version of the schema module, which is used for generating database table names and route paths.
 The `mix phx.gen.auth` generator is similar to `mix phx.gen.html` except it does not accept a list of additional fields to add to the schema, and it generates many more context functions.

 Since this generator installed additional dependencies in `mix.exs`, let's fetch those: